GarrukApex/Installer/README.md

 #### The bare bones script installs nmap, vim, openvpn, git, netcat, arp-scan, reaver and tcpdump.
 This script is geared towards pentest drop boxes, because I got tired of installing the same packages over and over again.
 ### The user can elect to install packages such as:
-* BitchX, a terminal IRC Client
+* irssi, a terminal IRC Client
 * HexChat, a GUI IRC client
 * Some pentesting tools, inclcuding aircrack-ng, ddrescue, sqlmap, exploitdb and tshark
 * The Metasploit community framework